 The Astronomical Society of India was established in 1972 and has grown to become the prime association of professional astronomers in India.
 The society has close to 1000 members.
 The objectives of the society are the promotion of Astronomy and related branches of science in India.
 The society organizes scientific meetings and supports the popularization of Astronomy and other similar activities.

-ASI Laxminarayana & Nagalaxmi Modali Award for 2019
+Laxminarayana & Nagalaxmi Modali Award" award for the year 2020

 ASI Zubin Kembhavi Award for 2020

 (Posted on 16th September 2020)